brain-research/deep-molecular-massspec/README.md

 The aggregate training results will be logged to stdout.
-The final library matching results can also be found in
-$TARGET_PATH_NAME/models/output/predictions.
-These results report the query inchikey, the matched inchikey, and the rank asigned to the true spectra.
+The final library matching results can also be found in `$TARGET_PATH_NAME/models/output/predictions`.
+Each line of this file includes the query inchikey, the matched inchikey, and the rank asigned to the true spectrum.

 It is also possible to view these results in tensorboard: